 $2000 CAD for Best POEM!
 Enter this year's Ralph Gustafson Prize for Best Poem!

 Good luck to all entrants.
-Since December 1 falls on a Sunday, this year's contest deadline is Monday, December 2, 2019 (postmarked for mailed entries and 11:59 pm Atlantic Standard Time for Submittable entries)
+This year's contest deadline is Tuesday, December 1, 2020 (postmarked for mailed entries and 11:59 pm Atlantic Standard Time for Submittable entries).

 Contest General Rules and Information:

 - Entries must be original and unpublished.
 No simultaneous submissions and no previously published (or accepted for publication) submissions.
 This means that an entry must not be under consideration elsewhere for publication, nor accepted elsewhere for publication, nor entered in any other contest.
 Work that has appeared on the internet (e.g., online magazines, blogs, or social media sites) is considered published for the purposes of this contest and is ineligible.